Sleep Apnea Treatment

 - Depression or unexplained mood swings

 - Weight gain

 - High blood pressure or increased cardio / cerebrovascular risk

 Types of Sleep Apnea

 There are three types of sleep apnea:

-Obstructive sleep apnea (OSA) is caused by a blockage of the airway, usually when the soft tissue in the rear of the throat collapses and closes during sleep.
+Obstructive Sleep Apnea is caused by a blockage of the airway, usually when the soft tissue in the rear of the throat collapses and closes during sleep.
 This is the more common type and should not be left untreated.

-Central sleep apnea (CSA) the airway is not blocked but the brain fails to signal the muscles to breathe.
+Central Sleep Apnea is when the airway is not blocked but the brain fails to signal the muscles to breathe.
 This is less common and can happen as a result of a stroke or heart attack.

-Mixed sleep apnea is a combination of the two and considered rare.
+Mixed Sleep Apnea is a combination of the OSA and CSA and is considered rare.

-There is a common misconception that apnea solely affect obese males over 40 but the reality is, even health conscious females can suffer from a range of sleep issues and it affects people of all shapes and sizes.
+There is a common misconception that apnea solely affects obese males over 40 but the reality is, even health-conscious females can suffer from a range of sleep issues and it affects people of all shapes and sizes.
 Although excess weight can be a contributor, it is not the only factor.
-Experts agree male or female adults should be screened with an in-lab or at home study, but certainly any person identified with risk factors should consult with a trained professional.
+Experts agree male or female adults should be screened with an in-lab or at-home study, but certainly, any person identified with risk factors should consult with a trained professional.